davideticchiarelli01/LiveTabs/README.md

 - `.lt-container`: The container for the tabs.
 - `.lt-tab`: A tab button element.
 - `.lt-tab.active`: The currently active tab.
+- `.lt-tab.over`: The tab hovered by another during drag-and-drop.
 - `.lt-tab-close-btn`: The close button inside each tab.
 - `.lt-tab-content`: The content area for each tab.
 You can also add your custom CSS rules to further tailor the design to fit your application.